Introduction

 }

-The process of user registration includes the following steps:
+The user registration process includes the following stages:

-3. Storing user's keys in token storage for further usage
+3. Saving the user's keys in storage (token or IndexedDB) for further use

 try {